riabkovalentyn/budgetflow-backend/README.md

 ## Notes
 - Django uses SQLite for auth/admin.
 Domain data is in MongoDB via MongoEngine.
 - CORS enabled for Next.js dev origins.
-- Redis is provisioned for future Celery tasks.
+- Redis is used for caching (transaction summary) and rate limiting backend store (if configured).
+   Fallback cache is in-memory if Redis not available.
+   Configure via `REDIS_URL=redis://localhost:6379/0`.

 ## CI/CD